fieldbook/api-docs/reference.md

 * Manage API keys for a book by opening up the API console and using the “Manage API access” button.
 * You can revoke a key by deleting it from the management UI.
 * Right now keys are named key-1, key-2, etc. In the future we'll allow naming of keys.

+### Public (read-only) access

+Optionally, any book can be enabled for public (read-only) access.
+In this case, anyone can read data from the book without authentication.

 Endpoints
 ---------